New Window Opening Cost

 Are you looking to have a new window opening added to your home?

-Well, in this guide we cover what the overall costs will include and what you can expect the job to involve.
+In this complete window guide, we'll explore the costs associated with new window installation and what you can expect the job to involve.

 How Much Does Installing A New Window Opening Cost?

-However, investing in good windows pays off in the long run.
-High-performance windows can improve your property's energy efficiency and rise in value, making it more appealing to potential buyers.
+Investing in good windows pays off in the long run.
+High-performance windows can improve your property's energy efficiency and help it to rise in value, making it more appealing to potential buyers.

 So, what is the cost to create a new window opening?

 The cost of replacing a window is based on the size and style of the window.
-For example, a small, double-glazed casement window, such as one found in a restroom or utility room, can cost as little as £200 to substitute, whereas more oversized windows, such as those found in living rooms or bedrooms, can cost between £400 and £600.
+For example, a small, double-glazed casement window, such as one found in a bathroom or utility room, can cost as little as £240.

 New Window Opening Prices